of Relations | Diplomatic Representation | Travel

 H E Ms M J Gaoretelelwe

 H E Mr M M C C Calvalho

 Consular section of the Portuguese Embassy

-There are no health requirements for South Africans travelling
+Other than COVID, there are no health requirements for South Africans travelling to Portugal.

 up-to-date weather information click here.

 For current exchange rates click here.

 and Official Visits / Bilateral Meetings